macsnoeren/python-p2p-network/README.md

 ### node_disconnect_with_outbound_node
 The application actively wants to disconnect the outbound node, a node with which we had made a connection in the past.
 You could send some last message to the node, that you are planning to disconnect, for example.

+### node_disconnect_with_inbound_node
+The application actively wants to disconnect the inbound node, a node that had made a connection with us in the past.
+You could send some last message to the node, that you are planning to disconnect, for example.

 ### node_request_to_stop
 The main node, also the application, is stopping itself.
 Note that the variable connected_node is empty, while there is no connected node involved.